 G. Hu, Q. Ou, G. Si, Y. Wu, J. Wu, Z. Dai, A. Krasnok, Y. Mazor, Q. Zhang, Q. Bao, C.-W. Qiu, and A. Alù, Topological Polaritons and Photonic Magic Angles in Twisted α-MoO3 Bilayers, Nature 582, 209 (2020).

-Here we show how analogous principles, combined with extreme anisotropy, enable control and manipulation of the photonic dispersion of phonon polaritons in van der Waals bilayers.
-We experimentally observe tunable topological transitions from open (hyperbolic) to closed (elliptical) dispersion contours in bilayers of α-phase molybdenum trioxide (α-MoO3), arising when the rotation between the layers is at a photonic magic twist angle.
-These transitions are induced by polariton hybridization and are controlled by a topological quantity.
-At the transitions the bilayer dispersion flattens, exhibiting low-loss tunable polariton canalization and diffractionless propagation with a resolution of less than λ0/40, where λ0 is the free-space wavelength.
-Our findings extend twistronics10 and moiré physics to nanophotonics and polaritonics, with potential applications in nanoimaging, nanoscale light propagation, energy transfer and quantum physics.
+We demonstrate control and manipulation of phonon polariton dispersion in van der Waals bilayers, observing tunable topological transitions from open to closed dispersion contours at a photonic magic twist angle.
+These transitions enable low-loss tunable polariton canalization and diffractionless propagation with subwavelength resolution.
+Our findings expand twistronics and moiré physics to nanophotonics and polaritonics, with implications for nanoimaging, nanoscale light propagation, energy transfer, and quantum physics.

 M. Wang, A. Krasnok, S. Lepeshov, G. Hu, T. Jiang, J. Fang, B. A. Korgel, A. Alù, and Y. Zheng, Suppressing Material Loss in the Visible and Near-Infrared Range for Functional Nanophotonics Using Bandgap Engineering, Nat.
 Commun.
 11, 5055 (2020).

-Here, we employ bandgap engineering to synthesize hydrogenated amorphous Si nanoparticles (a-Si:H NPs) offering ideal features for functional nanophotonics.
-We observe significant material loss suppression in a-Si:H NPs in the visible range caused by hydrogenation-induced bandgap renormalization, producing strong higher-order resonant modes in single NPs with Q factors up to ~100 in the visible and near-IR range.
-We also realize highly tunable all-dielectric meta-atoms by coupling a-Si:H NPs to photochromic spiropyran molecules. ~70% reversible all-optical tuning of light scattering at the higher-order resonant mode under a low incident light intensity is demonstrated.
-Our results promote the development of high-efficiency visible nanophotonic devices.
+Bandgap engineering enables the synthesis of hydrogenated amorphous Si nanoparticles (a-Si:H NPs) with exceptional properties for nanophotonics.
+Hydrogenation-induced bandgap renormalization in a-Si:H NPs reduces material loss, resulting in robust resonant modes with Q factors up to ~100 in visible and near-IR ranges.
+By coupling a-Si:H NPs with photochromic spiropyran molecules, we achieve highly adjustable all-dielectric meta-atoms.
+We demonstrate ~70% reversible all-optical tuning of light scattering at higher-order resonant modes, even under low incident light intensity.
+These findings drive advancements in efficient visible nanophotonic devices.

 J. Fang, M. Wang, K. Yao, T. Zhang, A. Krasnok, T. Jiang, J. Choi, E. Kahn, B. A. Korgel, M. Terrones, X. Li, A. Alù, and Y. Zheng, Directional Modulation of Exciton Emission Using Single Dielectric Nanospheres, Adv.
 Mater.
 33, 2007236 (2021).

-Herein, a highly miniaturized platform is explored for the control of emission based on individual subwavelength Si nanospheres (SiNSs) to modulate the directional excitation and exciton emission of 2D transition metal dichalcogenides (2D TMDs).
-A modified Mie theory for dipole–sphere hybrid systems is derived to instruct the optimal design for desirable modulation performance.
-Controllable forward-to-backward intensity ratios are experimentally validated in 532 nm laser excitation and 635 nm exciton emission from a monolayer WS2.
-Versatile light emission control is achieved for different emitters and excitation wavelengths, benefiting from the facile size control and isotropic shape of SiNSs.
+We present a highly miniaturized platform using subwavelength Si nanospheres (SiNSs) to control emission in 2D transition metal dichalcogenides (2D TMDs).
+Our modified Mie theory guides optimal design for modulation performance.
+Experimental validation demonstrates controllable forward-to-backward intensity ratios in laser excitation and exciton emission from monolayer WS2.
+Versatile light emission control is achieved with different emitters and excitation wavelengths, facilitated by the size control and isotropic shape of SiNSs.

 In this work, we propose a nanolaser design based on a semiconductor nanoparticle with gain coated by a phase transition material (Sb2S3), switchable between lasing and cloaking (nonscattering) states at the same operating frequency without change in pumping.
 The operation characteristics of the nanolaser are rigorously investigated.
 The designed nanolaser can operate with optical or electric pumping and possesses attributes of a thresholdless laser due to the high beta-factor and strong Purcell enhancement in the strongly confined Mie resonance mode.
 We design a reconfigurable metasurface composed of lasing-cloaking metaatoms that can switch from lasing to a nonscattering state in a reversible manner.